joeblew99/gu/docs/IntroductionsAndDesign.md

 ```

 #### Views and Path Changes
-To ensure developers can react with the URL changes, `gu` includes the ability to watch the changes of the browsers path when a view is assigned a given path, which automatically hides or shows the view when the path is visited or navigated from.
+To ensure developers can react with the URL changes, `gu` includes the ability to watch the changes of the browsers history.
+When a view is assigned a given path, changes to the browsers history will automatically hides or shows the view as needed.

 ```go
 	import "github.com/influx6/gu/guviews"